caseyg/awesome/TOPICS.md

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Memory platform for AI Agents in 6 lines of code

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode

 *   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from Anthropic - Claude Code, Claude Design, Opus 4.8, Sonnet 4.6.
 OpenAI - ChatGPT 5.5 Thinking, GPT 5.5 Instant, Codex, Google - Gemini - 3.5 Flash, 3.1 Pro, Antigravity, xAI - Grok, Cursor, Copilot, VS Code, Perplexity, and more.
 Updated regularly.